aCertainProgrammer/UnnamedDraftingTool/README.md

 ```

 Running the program locally makes the performance better since images (the main bottleneck) are on your disk and don't need to be downloaded on the fly.
-You will also occasionally get access to new features before they are published on the website
+You will also occasionally get access to new features before they are published on the website.

 ## Picking and banning champions
 You can pick or ban a champion in four ways: